On This Page

 Welcome to the Office of Scholarly Development, located in the Office of the Provost.
 Our mission is to foster an appreciation of the pursuit of knowledge as each student reaches for the Magis, the more.
 Our office develops student scholars by educating them about opportunities for fellowships and grants that support domestic and international experiences before and after graduation.
 Opportunities include fellowships for formal degree studies, independent research funding, teaching placements abroad, and support for public service and creative arts projects, among many other possibilities.

-Vice Provost for Undergraduate Excellence
+Associate Vice Provost for Research and Scholarship

 Program Coordinator, Scholarly Development